 In August 1988, the officers and members of BMBC, held a ground breaking service at the old Stateline / Swinnea Road site.
 Their inspiration, dedication and faith in God enabled them to re-erect a beautiful structure with accommodations for approximately 400 persons.
 The new facility was completed and dedicated in May 1989.
 We thank God for the committed service of those men who provided leadership during the absence of pastoral leadership: Bros.
 Ernest Garth, Jr.(d), Bro.
 Jessie J. Smith(d), Bro.
 William Mitchell, Bro.
 Charlie Mitchell, Bro.
 Eric Harmon, Sr., and Bro.
 Clarence Branch.

 In January 1989, Reverend Bartholomew Orr became the eighth pastor of BMBC Under his pastoral leadership; Brown Baptist has become an organized and progressive church.
 Our church theme is “A Church With A Vision.”
 BMBC has seen tremendous growth and expansion under Pastor Orr.
 BMBC now sits on 16 acres of land and has developed the Jessie James Smith Ministry Building which serves the members of BMBC and our community with a business development, career center, clothes closet and food pantry.
-Our membership and church attendance has grown tremendously through our enriched ministries, increased fellowship and service projects; we are striving to become a beacon of light to give safe guidance and proper direction to our dark world.

 “The Lord hath done great things for us; whereof we are glad.”
 Psalms 126:3